Find a Family Doctor: Surrey/North Delta Health Connect Registry

 Self-Management for Chronic Conditions

 Provides programs for people with chronic conditions and their families that will help them manage their conditions.
 This covers things like pain management and conditions like cancer and diabetes or other chronic conditions.
-Workshops are free, offered in a number of languages and held at a number of locations across BC.
+Workshops are free, offered in a English, Punjabi, Chinese and for Indigenous communities and are held at a number of locations across BC or online.
 Also offers a telephone-based coaching program to support people living with chronic conditions to become better self-managers.
 Health Coaches connect with participants by telephone, once a week for 30 minutes, for a period of three months.
+Mailed tool-kits on chronic conditions, chronic pain or diabetes are an option for self-directed learning.

 Sex Sense Line